 The beach is jam-packed with beach bars and restaurants, loud youth cliff jumping from the iconic rock, and families snorkeling and building sand castles.

 If you’re looking for the best southern Spain coastal towns that have it all, Salobreña is likely on top of the list.
-This is also one of the most picturesque villages near Malaga with only an hour’s drive.
+This is also one of the best day trips from Granada at the same time as it’s easily one of the most picturesque villages near Malaga with only an hour’s drive.

 Nerja is among the most visited towns in costa del Sol also the perfect place to rent a kayak or a paddleboard as you can explore the crystal clear water along the rugged Maro coast where you’ll witness secluded beaches and even a waterfall cascading straight into the sea.